Best free online form builders for Notion

 One question per page

-Commotion and NoteForms use a classic view, but you can upgrade to a paid plan to use a multi-page view.
+Notion Forms and Simple.ink offers a classic view layout, displaying all questions on a single page.
+Commotion and NoteForms also use a classic view, but you can upgrade to a paid plan to use a multi-page view.
 For Commotion, look for the Templates section and select Fancy template to enable a multi-page view.
-Simple.ink only offers a classic form layout.

 Embedding forms and content

-In the same way, if you're embedding forms on your Notion pages, you want them to fit seamlessly.
-Let's look at the embed capabilities of the four Notion form builders to see how they compare.
+In the same way, if you embed forms on your Notion pages, you want them to fit seamlessly.
+Let's compare the embed capabilities of the the different Notion form builders.

 Embedding online content and media